-- U.S. dairy exports remain strong, although there have been some trade disruptions.
-Overall, total August U.S. dairy exports were worth $481 million, three percent above one year ago.
-For the year through August, dairy exports are 17 percent higher by volume, and four percent higher by value.
-Exports were led by Mexico’s strong buying of powder, but partially offset by a large decrease in imports by China.
-Exports to China were the lowest in two years, in response to new tariffs that have taken effect.4
+- Despite ongoing trade issues, U.S. dairy exports have been remarkably strong.
+Overall, total U.S. dairy exports for the first three quarters of 2018 came to $4.25 billion, four percent above one year ago.
+Exports were led by very strong buying of powder by Mexico, but partially offset by a large decrease in imports by China.
+Exports to China were the lowest in two years, in response to new tariffs that have taken effect.

-- It is believed that the new United States-Mexico-Canada Agreement (USMCA) trade deal, which still requires ratification by lawmakers in each of the three countries, will benefit U.S. dairy, although the impacts may be fairly modest.
-Mexico represents the largest customer for U.S. dairy exports, making up about 25 percent.
-After the U.S. placed tariffs on aluminum and steel imports, Mexico retaliated with a 25 percent tariff on many U.S. dairy products.
-Even with the USMCA, those tariffs remain.
-There are also issues regarding geographic identity labeling for some popular cheeses, which has been pushed by the European Union.
-Such rules would restrict certain names for use by specific production regions, for example, requiring Parmesan cheese to come from the Parma region of Italy.
+- It is believed that the new USMCA trade deal, which still requires ratification by lawmakers in each of the three countries, will benefit U.S. dairy, although the impacts may be fairly modest.
+Mexico represents the largest buyer of U.S. dairy products, accounting for about 25 percent of exports.
+After the U.S. placed tariffs on aluminum and steel imports, Mexico retaliated with a percent tariff on many U.S. dairy products, and even with USMCA, those tariffs remain.

-- The USMCA would remove Canada’s “Class 7” pricing, which made it cheaper for Canadian processors to purchase ultra-filtered milk domestically, and effectively shut down a burgeoning specialty market for the U.S. The U.S. will be able to export the equivalent of 3.6 percent of Canada’s dairy market, an increase from the existing level of one percent.
-Estimates indicate that this could increase dairy exports to Canada by more than 600 million pounds annually by year six of the agreement.
+- Regarding Canada, the agreement would remove Canada’s “Class 7” pricing, which made it cheaper for Canadian processors to purchase ultra-filtered milk domestically, and effectively shut down a burgeoning specialty market for the U.S. The agreement will also restrict Canada from exporting certain products at prices below U.S. prices.
+The U.S. will also be able to export the equivalent of 3.6 percent of Canada’s dairy market, an increase from the existing levels.